-- F. Building design and orientation shall be consistent with the established streetscape abutting the project including the pattern of setbacks and heights. - G. Buildings on corners of intersections between two streets and at the ends of significant view corridors shall have accentuated design as visual landmarks. - H. If applicable, the application shall specify how the project mitigates, limits, or minimizes any potential adverse effects that the project may have on historic resources. - I. Existing mature trees shall be preserved to the extent possible.
+- E. Building design and orientation shall be consistent with the established streetscape abutting the site including the pattern of setbacks and heights. - F. Buildings on corners of intersections between two streets and at the ends of significant view corridors shall have accentuated design as visual landmarks. - G. If applicable, the application shall specify how the development mitigates, limits, or minimizes any potential adverse effects that the development may have on historic resources. - H. Existing mature trees shall be preserved to the extent possible.

-Example of a context and connections map within a $\frac{1}{4}$ mile from the site's perimeter showing urban design features, transportation infrastructure, and connections as described in sections B.1. and B.2.
-The minimum map scale is $1^{\prime\prime}$ =400'.
+Example of a context and connections map within a $\frac{1}{2}$ mile from the site's perimeter showing urban design features, transportation infrastructure, and connections as described in sections B.1. and B.2.
+The minimum map scale is $1^{\prime\prime}$ =400°.